 Clinical signs of lily toxicosis may be divided into early and late-onset symptoms.

-In the first 2 to 24 hours following ingestion, cats show the following symptoms:
+In the first 2 to 24 hours following ingestion cats show vague symptoms.

 Signs of acute kidney injury and kidney failure appear within 24 to 72 hours after ingestion.